Alberto367/Election_Analysis/README.md

 ## Election-Audit Results
 1. There were a total of 369,711 votes cast in this election.
 ```
+ # For each row in the CSV file.
 for row in reader:

         # Add to the total vote count